With the outbreak of a global pandemic, predictions about future shifts to remote work became true seemingly overnight

 Let’s dive into 5 ways teams can use technology while working remotely to maintain focus and productivity without sacrificing the autonomy and privacy rights of their employees.

 1. Recognize Team Accomplishments

 Keeping team members focused on the work that moves the business forward while remote means finding ways to celebrate wins and recognize accomplishments in new ways.
-Replacing quarterly celebrations of achievements may not be front of mind, but creating a culture of gratitude will be more critical than ever for maintaining team productivity and engagement.
+Replacing quarterly celebrations of achievements may not be at front of mind, but creating a culture of gratitude will be more critical than ever for maintaining team productivity and engagement.

 Tracking achievements in a central location where managers and teammates can offer kudos and recognition goes a long way toward recreating the collegial encouragement we get from the office.
 At Align, we use a Team Accomplishment Feed in Slack that posts updates when progress is made on Priorities or updates are made to Critical Numbers in the Align system.
 The team can all see where progress is being made and offer encouragement in real-time.
 While we can no longer play celebration songs through the office to recognize closed sales, remote team members can still share in the feeling of accomplishment when the team moves forward on major initiatives.

 2. Transparently Track Goals

 Goals that are neither clearly laid out nor centrally tracked are unlikely to be accomplished in any organization, especially a remote one.
 The typical in-office strategy sharing that leaders do may be difficult to recreate while remote.
 Luckily, tools exist to keep organizations focused on the right goals through transparent tracking.
 Instead of attempting to closely monitor every action of remote team members, organizations can structure work around transparent tracking of the business’s most important outcomes.

 By measuring and tracking goals in a central location, companies can improve execution by 2X over time.
 Transparent goal tracking works because team members perform better when they understand how their contributions move the broader organization forward.
 While micromanaging tasks fosters resentment and moves focus to appeasing managers, effectively managed goals boost team performance by emphasizing the collective impact of individual actions.

 3. Communicate News and Progress Updates Consistently